Selecting a language will automatically trigger the translation of the page content.

 Declaration of birth

-Verified 20 September 2021 - Directorate of Legal and Administrative Information (Prime Minister), Ministry of Justice
+Verified 20 October 2023 - Legal and Administrative Information Directorate (Prime Minister), Ministry of Justice

+You just had a child?
 The birth declaration is mandatory for any child born in France.
 It must be done by someone who attended the birth.
-In the case of the birth of a French child abroad, the birth declaration must be made in accordance with specific formalities.
-The declaration is used to draw up the birth certificate.
+It is used to establish the birth certificate.
+In the case of the birth of a French child abroad, the declaration must be made in accordance with specific formalities.

 1/ Civil status (mandatory)